The Cost of Non-Compliance is on the Rise

 This list is helpful, as well as is being aware of the violations that are cited the most in your field.
 You can obtain this information from OSHA’s Frequently Cited Standards online.

 The best (and somewhat obvious) strategy to avoid OSHA penalties is to have good safety program in place that meets at least the basic requirements for compliance.
 But how do you know if your safety program is being implemented by your employees, and how effective is it really?

 Most EHS consultants recommend an annual, or bi-annual safety audit that will evaluate your safety program for effectiveness and compliance.
 Getting a professional onsite who can conduct a “Mock OSHA Inspection” will help you to identify gaps in your safety program, but also highlight issues with the job site or with employee communication that OSHA may find problematic.

 FUN FACT: Did you know that 80% of all OSHA citations that result in fines come from employee interviews during the site inspection?

-Safety Services Company can provide cost-effective onsite Safety Audits to reduce risk and minimize the chance of OSHA penalties.
+Safety Services Company can provide cost-effective onsite Safety Inspections to reduce risk and minimize the chance of OSHA penalties.